-- (1) Description of proposed, site-specific construction activities, including the type, scope, and summary of potential risks; - (2) Estimated cost of construction activities at each site; - (3) Total estimated cost of construction activities under the award - (4) Bills of quantities (BOQ) and technical drawings for construction activities. - (5) If new construction is anticipated, applicants should also include a justification for why new construction is proposed rather than repair of an existing structure.
-For repair or rehabilitation activities, partners will be asked to describe the current level of disrepair of or damage to the structure(s) and submit photos showing current conditions, - (6) Geographic location of proposed construction site(s) (either as GPS coordinates or at the village level); - (7) Inclusion of construction related staff in the organizational chart or staffing plan, including technical qualifications of proposed sub-partner staff (applicants must ensure that staffing qualifications are commensurate with the technical design requirements for any planned infrastructure activities). - (8) Description of the proposed labor mechanism and whether any private contractors or laborers will be hired, and if so a description of the solicitation and procurement process. - (9) A clear strategy to provide quality assurance and quality control (QA/QC) of the proposed infrastructure, and to ensure worker and participant safety, including both technical staffing and planning; - (10) A plan for O&M of the investment, focusing on linkages to local systems for sustainability. - (11) Any pesticides used in construction (e.g. termiticides, fungicides, rodenticides, wood creosote) are Restricted Commodities and must adhere to USAID Pesticide Procedures, described in Section 6. c) of this MY APS. - (12) Over the life of an award, implementing partners may be asked by BHA to provide regular construction progress updates to show completion of work towards implementation plans and document any barriers or challenges.
+- 1. Description of proposed, site-specific construction activities, including the type, scope and summary of potential risks; - 2.
+Estimated cost of construction activities at each site; - 3.
+Total estimated cost of construction activities under the award - 4.
+Geographic location of proposed construction site(s) - 5.
+Inclusion of construction related staff in the organizational chart or staffing plan, including technical qualifications of proposed sub-partner staff (applicants must ensure that staffing qualifications are commensurate with the technical design requirements for any planned infrastructure activities); - 6.
+Description of the proposed labor mechanism and whether any private contractors or laborers will be hired and, if so, a description of the solicitation and procurement process; - 7.
+A clear strategy to provide quality assurance and quality control (QA/QC) of the proposed infrastructure, and to ensure worker and participant safety; - 8.
+A plan for O&M of the investment, focusing on linkages to local systems for sustainability; - Any pesticides used in construction (e.g. termiticides, fungicides, rodenticides, wood creosote) are Restricted Commodities and must adhere to USAID Pesticide Procedures, described in Section 6.c) of this MY APS.